Go on to Part Four

 July 21 Frankfurt, Germany Radstadion

-Frankfurt - second “Summer Rock festival” July 21, 1973
+Frankfurt - canceled appearance at second “Summer Rock festival” July 21, 1973

 July ?
 After the aborted attempt at recording during the previous December and January, IN A GLASS HOUSE, Gentle Giant's fifth album, was finally recorded at Advision Studios in London.
 Before leaving the group, Phil had stated that initial talks centered around making this album either a live release, or some sort of a concept album.
 As it turned out, it was neither.
 Derek claimed that very little music had actually been written beforehand, forcing the band to come up with their ideas quickly while in the studio.
 The album was recorded during a time of stress for the band, being the first one not to include the elder Shulman.
 The band had mixed feelings concerning the music on the album but, on an emotional level, they have very poor memories of the recording sessions.